fwojcik/smhasher3/README.md

   each run test suite using an extended set of tests
 - `./SMHasher3 <hashname> --ncpu=1` will test the given hash with the default set of test suites, using only a single thread
+- `./SMHasher3 --help` will show many other usage options

 Note that a hashname specified on the command-line is looked up via case-insensitive search, so you do not have to precisely match the names given from the list of